kwf2030/httpdownloader/README.md

 httpdownloader
 ==============

-A simple http download tool written in java swing.
+A simple http download tool written in Java Swing(Support breakpoint transmission).

 ####How to build####
 run